How to Become a Licensed Plumber in Florida

 Do plumbers need to be licensed in Florida?

 Yes.
-All plumbers must hold either a local Registered license or statewide Certified license.
+Florida plumbers must hold either a local Registered license or statewide Certified license.

 How long does it take to become a licensed plumber in Florida?